telvarost/MiscTweaks-StationAPI/README.md

   * Lower tiers have less defense and defense does not decrease with durability loss

 ### Explosion/Fire Changes
+* Allow fire to turn grass into dirt when it expires
 * Allow ghast fireballs to insta-kill ghasts
 * Allow defusing TNT with shears (use left-click to defuse)
 * Disable all explosions